wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain/readme.md

 ## Transactions and Blocks

 Blockchain data is presented as transactions.
-A transaction is a record of the actions, such as token issue, cryptocurrency transfer, smart contract creation or invocation, etc.
+A transaction is a record of the action, such as token issue, cryptocurrency transfer, smart contract creation or invocation, etc.

 Transactions are stacked into blocks.
-Besides transactions, a block contains the the previous block hash and the digital signature of the node that generated the block.
+Besides transactions, the block contains the previous block hash and the digital signature of the node that generated the block.
 The previous block, in turn, contains the data hash of the block preceding it, and so on.
 Thereby the signature of each block depends on the data of all previous blocks.

 Thus, the blockchain is a sequence of blocks linked by cryptography.
-Each transaction remains forever in its original form: changing the data in the block would make invalid both this block and all subsequent blocks.
+Each transaction remains forever in its original form: changing the data in the block would make the block and all subsequent blocks invalid.

 ![](./_assets/blockchain.png)